 Why does sleep matter so much?
 Because your brain isn't "off" while you’re out cold.
 It’s actually working overtime on a process called memory consolidation.

-Think of your hippocampus as a temporary loading dock for new facts.
+The hippocampus serves as a temporary loading dock for new facts.
 It has limited space.
-During sleep—specifically during REM and Non-REM cycles—your brain moves those facts from the loading dock to the "permanent warehouse" (the neocortex) for long-term storage.
+During sleep, specifically during REM and Non-REM cycles, the brain moves those facts from the loading dock to the neocortex for long-term storage.

-• NREM Sleep: This stage stabilizes "declarative" memory—the facts, dates, and formulas you need for that history or math test.
+- NREM Sleep: This stage stabilizes "declarative" memory, including the facts, dates, and formulas you need for that history or math test.

-• REM Sleep: This helps with "procedural" memory and complex problem-solving.
-It’s where your brain connects the dots.
+- REM Sleep: This helps with "procedural" memory and complex problem-solving.
+This is where your brain builds associations.

 This is why "sleeping on it" works.
 That calculus concept that seemed impossible at midnight suddenly makes sense at 8:00 AM.
 Without sleep, you’re stuck with short-term cramming that evaporates the second you walk into the exam room.